-A recent study also found a link between taking vitamin C supplements and kidney stones in men, reporting that taking supplementation resulted in a significantly higher risk of kidney stones.
+A recent study also found a link between taking vitamin C supplements and kidney stones in men, reporting that supplementation resulted in a significantly higher risk of kidney stones.
 If you have a history of kidney stones, you should consider consulting with your doctor before starting supplementation, or simply try increasing your intake of vitamin C foods and drinks to meet your daily needs instead.

 Vitamin C supplements may also interact with certain types of medications.
-In particular, it may interact with estrogen, protease inhibitors, certain anticoagulants, niacin and aluminum-containing medications like phosphate binders.
-(21) If you’re currently taking any of these medications, talk to your doctor before starting supplementation.
+In particular, they may interact with estrogen, protease inhibitors, certain anticoagulants, niacin and aluminum-containing medications, like phosphate binders.
+They’re also not recommended during cancer treatments, as they can interact poorly with some cancer treatment medications.

 - What foods are high in vitamin C?
-Although it can be found in a number of healthy foods, the highest vitamin C foods are generally fruits and vegetables, such as red peppers, kiwis, guavas and black currants.
+Although it can be found in a number of healthy foods, the highest vitamin C foods are generally fruits and vegetables, such as bell peppers, kiwis, guavas and black currants.

 - While supplementation is available, including a good variety of foods with vitamin C can help you easily meet your daily needs.